 A genuine desire to get going with exercise – balanced by having no idea where to get started.
 A dread of boring, repetitive workouts that (mentally at least) don’t seem worth the supposed ‘benefits’.

 I’m going to get to the main ways of keeping yourself entertained while you exercise in the next section.
-First, lets go through the main types of home exercise equipment and examine their potential.
+First, lets go through the main types of home exercise equipment and examine their potential for the least boring workouts.

 I could add in Vibration Plate trainers, climbers and abs equipment here – though that list above covers most of the bases.